hasantayyar/hasantayyar.net/_posts/2026-06-01-everything-i-learned-june.md

 [Shoft Alhala, Radio Edit, by Vinyl Mode and Moayad](https://www.youtube.com/watch?v=_rf-SuYnp0I)

-I also learned about Assa’d Khoury’s *Electronic Touches Belly Dance*, a 1978 Lebanese instrumental album built around funky electronic keyboards and Arabic melodies.
+I also learned about **Assa’d Khoury**’s *Electronic Touches Belly Dance*, a 1978 Lebanese instrumental album built around funky electronic keyboards and Arabic melodies.
 It was reissued in 2026 after nearly 50 years. ([WEWANTSOUNDS](https://wewantsounds.bandcamp.com/album/electronic-touches-belly-dance))

 The most interesting part for me was the modified Farfisa-style keyboard world: electronic organs adapted for Oriental scales and quarter-tones.
 Arabic music needs pitches that standard Western keyboards do not naturally provide.
-Hardware had to bend toward the music.
+This similar trend of tuning off the keyboards can also be observed other sub-cultures in North and central Africa.

 ## AWS “What is” pages

-I also appreciated AWS’s “What is” pages again.
+I appreciated AWS’s “What is” pages.

 The [computer chip explanation](https://aws.amazon.com/what-is/computer-chip/) is simple, direct, and mostly free of forced metaphors.
 It explains chips, silicon, etching, analog circuits, digital circuits, ASICs, SoCs, and AWS custom chips like Graviton, Inferentia, and Trainium in a clean way. ([Amazon Web Services, Inc.](https://aws.amazon.com/what-is/computer-chip))

 Good technical writing does not always need storytelling.
-Sometimes it just needs to explain the thing.